FIRE-Phoebe/Bike_Sharing_Analysis/README.md

 # Bike-Sharing Business Analysis

 ## Overview of the analysis
 Bike-Sharing business analysis uses Tableau visualization to present a business proposal for a bike-sharing company.
-We create worksheets, dashboards, and stories to visualizae key data base on the New York Citi Bike dataset.
+We create worksheets, dashboards, and stories to visualize key data base on the New York Citi Bike dataset.
 Our goal is to use Tableau visualiztion tools to prepare a presentation and analysis to explore the Bike-sharing business.

 ## Results